Romanian Writers' Society: Interwar period

-The prestige the SSR had acquired ensured that a secessionist group founded by Romulus Dianu in 1933, the Association of Independent Writers, proved a failure; and that regional writers' groups in Oltenia, Transylvania and Bessarabia remained of marginal importance.
-Thanks to the importance of contemporary writers, as well as the symbolic capital acquired by some of them (including Goga, Alexandru Lapedatu, Ion Pillat, Nichifor Crainic, Rebreanu and Mihai Ralea), and their presence in influential government and legislative posts, the interwar period saw the SSR receiving a series of subsidies from certain ministries (Education, Arts, Finance, Labor, Interior) as well as other institutions.
-In certain years, funding also came from the profits of the Constanța Casino, from the fees received during the monthlong festival of Bucharest and from the fairly generous sums paid by the studios for film censorship.
-After many promises that were never honored, in 1934 the city hall granted a lot for a Writers' Palace.
-This was centrally located on Carol I Boulevard and valued at some 4.5 million lei.
-The following year, upon the initiative of Nicolae M. Condiescu, who served as president from 1935 to 1939, a building fund was set up.
+The prestige that the SSR had acquired ensured that a secessionist group founded by Romulus Dianu in 1933, the Association of Independent Writers, proved to be a failure, and regional writers' groups in Oltenia, Transylvania, and Bessarabia remained of marginal importance.
+Thanks to the importance of contemporary writers and the symbolic capital acquired by some of them, such as Goga, Alexandru Lapedatu, Ion Pillat, Nichifor Crainic, Rebreanu, and Mihai Ralea, as well as their presence in influential government and legislative posts, the SSR received a series of subsidies from certain ministries (Education, Arts, Finance, Labor, Interior) as well as other institutions.
+In certain years, funding also came from the profits of the Constanța Casino, fees received during the month-long festival of Bucharest, and fairly generous sums paid by studios for film censorship.

+After many unfulfilled promises, in 1934, the city hall granted a lot for a Writers' Palace, centrally located on Carol I Boulevard and valued at around 4.5 million lei.
+The following year, a building fund was set up under the initiative of Nicolae M. Condiescu, who served as president from 1935 to 1939.
 Due to generous donations from Condiescu's associate King Carol II, as well as from ministries and banks, the fund quickly reached 6.8 million lei.

-Representing only a small part of SSR revenue were membership fees (almost invariably overdue), tickets to conferences and plays and admissions from balls.
-The society tried its hand in business: a lottery, two movie theaters (in Brașov and Arad), postcards with the faces of famous writers, medals; these either resulted in small revenues or in losses.
-In 1931, the failure of the Marmorosch Blank Bank severely impacted the society, which had deposits of over 10 million lei, of which it recovered but a small part.
-Using what it had left over, it somewhat managed to meet its statutory objectives.
+Membership fees, tickets to conferences and plays, and admissions to balls represented only a small part of SSR's revenue.
+The society tried its hand in various businesses, including a lottery, two movie theaters (in Brașov and Arad), postcards with famous writers' faces, and medals, which either resulted in small revenues or losses.
+In 1931, the failure of the Marmorosch Blank Bank severely impacted the society, which had deposits of over 10 million lei, of which only a small part was recovered.
+Nevertheless, the SSR managed to somewhat meet its statutory objectives with the remaining funds.

 Starting just after World War I, the society granted pensions to the widows and children of deceased writers (Macedonski, Chendi, George Coșbuc, Gârleanu, Slavici and Panait Istrati, as well as to the sisters of Mihail Eminescu).
-It also financed writers who found themselves in difficult straits, such as Maria Cunțan, Ion Gorun, Panait Mușoiu, Artur Enășescu, Eugen Boureanul, Caton Theodorian, Alexandru Obedenaru and George Bacovia.
-In 1939, this burden was somewhat lessened when the Ralea-led Labor Ministry founded the Writers' Pension Fund.
+It also financed writers who found themselves in difficult situations, such as Maria Cunțan, Ion Gorun, Panait Mușoiu, Artur Enășescu, Eugen Boureanul, Caton Theodorian, Alexandru Obedenaru and George Bacovia.
+In 1939, this burden was somewhat alleviated when the Ralea-led Labor Ministry founded the Writers' Pension Fund.
 Every year, the society gave out aid that amounted to almost twice what it paid in pensions.
-From 1929 to 1931, two travel grants of 50,000 lei each were handed out, and another one was given for 1936-1937.
-The SSR granted Căile Ferate Române rail passes; their number fluctuated between 16 and 45.
-It also funded rest trips to the Sâmbăta de Sus palace and the main hotel in Bușteni.
-In 1936, Bucharest city hall decided to grant house lots to five writers annually, but the measure ended up being purely financial.
-A substantial annual expenditure for the SSR were the loans it paid to its members, rarely paid back on time.
+From 1929 to 1931, two travel grants of 50,000 lei each were awarded, and another one was given for 1936–1937.
+The SSR granted Căile Ferate Române rail passes to its members and funded rest trips to the Sâmbăta de Sus palace and the main hotel in Bușteni.
+In 1936, the Bucharest city hall decided to grant house lots to five writers annually, but the measure ended up being purely financial.
+A substantial annual expenditure for the SSR were loans it provided to its members which were rarely paid back on time.